How to Add Contact Form 7 in Elementor

 Log into your WordPress dashboard and navigate to the page where you want the contact form to appear.
 Click Edit with Elementor to open the page builder.
 If you are creating a new page, go to Pages > Add New, give it a title, and click Edit with Elementor.

-Once you’re inside the Elementor editor, find the section of your layout where the form should go.
+Once inside the Elementor editor, find the section of your layout where the form should go.
 If you are working with an existing section, click into it.
 If you need a new section, click the blue “+” icon to add a section or container, then choose your column layout.
+A single-column layout works well for contact forms because it gives the form full width to breathe.

 Step 2 - Find and Add the CF7 Widget